wins1ey/LibreSplit/docs/auto-splitters.md

 end
 ```

 * You may have noticed that we're assigning this `isLoading` variable with the result of the function `readAddress`.
-This function is part of LAST's Lua context and its purpose is to read memory values.
+This function is part of LibreSplit's Lua context and its purpose is to read memory values.
 It's explained in detail at the bottom of this document.

 ### `update`
  The purpose of this function is to update local variables.